 I rolled my eyes and turned back to my essay.
 Boys.

 The rest of the day was a fairly successful day for me.
 I got Aidan and Arianna talking.
 I made Scorpius and Rose sit next to each other during lunch, dinner, and nearly every class they took together.
-I even pulled off a move on my broom, which I brought to Hogwarts just in case.
-It was pretty great, I thought.
+I even managed to get in the air on my broom, which Cinda bought for me a couple years ago.

 Hogsmeade weekend was upon me before I had time to expect it.
 The morning of, it was only Dom and I who had dates.
 Rose, Athena, and Molly were going to spend the trip together.
 I was jealous of them.
 They would be spending the day in Honeydukes, or the Three Broomsticks.
 I had heard from Tyler’s friend that he was planning on taking me to the Hog’s Head.